codenetwork/baiby-steps/README.md

 We'll be using the gymnasium library to create our environments.
 I recommend reading the gymnasium documentation and following the steps to create some of the simpler pre-existing environments -
 [here](https://gymnasium.farama.org/introduction/basic_usage/)

+You can find some info on creating URDF robots [here](https://articulatedrobotics.xyz/tutorials/ready-for-ros/urdf/#overall-structure---links-and-joints)

 Here are some good YouTube videos too:
 - [The FASTEST introduction to Reinforcement Learning on the internet ](https://www.youtube.com/watch?v=VnpRp7ZglfA&t=4155s)